aangatla/ForestCoverTypeProject/README.md

 Step3: Wait for the prediction.

-For making it easier for testing the model I have provided some test files in the github repository of this project.You can download one of those csv files and can use them for testing the app.
+To make it easier for testing the model I have provided some test files in the github repository in the test folder of this project.You can download one of those csv files and can use them for testing the app.